ipsha-ghimire/ipsha-ghimire/README.md

 ### 🧘‍♀️ How I Work

-I learn quietly, build in private, and commit when it feels right—not for speed, but for clarity.
+I learn quietly, build in private, and commit when it feels right for clarity and not for speed.
-This GitHub is not meant to be flashy—it's a reflection of real practice and growth.
+This GitHub is not meant to be flashy, it's a reflection of real practice and growth.

-> Progress through curiosity, not pressure.

 If you’re exploring here, feel free to just look around.
 Even unfinished work tells a story.